Blake Shelton & Gwen Stefani Fight It Out In ‘The Voice’ Sneak Peek

 Shelton hasn’t exactly hidden his disappointment at Levine’s decision not to return over the past few months, but, as The Inquisitr previously reported, he has admitted more than once that he’s happy to have his longtime girlfriend back by his side after she last appeared as a coach in 2017.

-But, as the newly release promo appears to confirm, the “God’s Country” singer has also previously admitted that he has no plans to go easy on Gwen just because they’re dating.
+But, as the newly-released promo appears to confirm, the “God’s Country” singer has also previously admitted that he has no plans to go easy on Gwen just because they’re dating.

 “I’m glad that she’s already feeling competitive.
 Of course, I’m not going to let her win.
 I’m going to have to win, but I’m going to have to do it in a way that she doesn’t feel like I beat her,” Blake teased earlier this year while speaking about having Gwen back with People.

 “I don’t know if that’s possible or not because I definitely don’t want to upset her — that’s not going to pay off for me in the long run,” he then continued, joking about how their competitiveness on the show could end up affecting his home life with the mom of three.

-Shelton added, “This will be her fourth time on the show, so she’s no stranger to it.
+“This will be her fourth time on the show, so she’s no stranger to it.
 She knows what she’s doing.”

 The Voice Season 17 is set to premiere on NBC on September 23.